hornster02/Firefox-Three-Rows-Simple-Compact-Clean-CSS/README.md

 <br/>
 -custom colours of folders for quick orientation (bookmarks)
 <br/>
-JavaScript CPU/GPU resource limiter (rotating ad can use the entire CPU core regardless of its frequency)
+-javaScript CPU/GPU resource limiter (rotating ad can use the entire CPU core regardless of its frequency)
 <br/>
 -separate audio/video cache from normal cache.
 What's the point of the current setup where important cache data is overwritten by useless video that also reduces SSD lifetime?
 Constantly modifying NTFS permissions for cache folder is not very comfortable...